MIL 100. Leadership Laboratory. (1 h)

 MIL 227.
 The Army Officer.
 (3 h)

 This course transitions the focus of from being trained, mentored and evaluated as a cadet to learning how to train, mentor and evaulate underclass cadets.
 Cadets will learn the duties and responsibilites of an Army staff officer and apply the Military Decision Making Process, Army writing style and the Army's principles of training and training management.
 Cadets will learn about the special trust proposed by the U.S. Constitution to Army Officers- a trust above and beyond other professions.
 Cadets will learn Army values and ethics and how to apply them to everyday life as well as in the Contemporary Operating Environment.
 The cadets will learn about the officer's role in the Uniform Code of Military Justice, counseling subordinates, administrative actions and methods on how to best manage their career as an Army officer.
-P- MIL 121 through MIL 226 (or equivalent credit as determined by the professor of military science).
+P- MIL 124 (or equivalent credit as determined by the professor of military science).
+C - MIL 106.

 MIL 228.
 Company Grade Leadership.
 (3 h)